ColinPierce9/JobBoardApp/README.md

 # JobBoardApp
-Web scraper to pull listings from popular job sites based on role and location.
+Application built with Python and Django framework to find and post recent listings based on Role and Location.